 To see what students are currently studying and to access additional program and course information, visit the program handbook (program guide).

 This program has connections to a range of aviation industry organisations.
-In all years of the program, industry-based professionals deliver guest lectures designed to enhance your understanding of the aviation industry.
+In all years of the program, industry-based professionals deliver lectures that are designed to enhance your understanding of the aviation industry.
 Many final year projects are supported by aviation industry professionals.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.